Shunxing-Fan/tptui/README.md

    - Use arrow keys to browse files
    - Press `Tab` to switch between local and remote panels
    - Press `Enter` to select files/directories
-   - Press `T` to open transfer options
+   - Press `T` to open command preview
    - Press `C` to clear selection
    - Press `Q` to quit

-4. Transfer files:
+4. Generate and use transfer commands:
    - Select source and destination files/directories
-   - Choose between SCP and RSYNC protocols
+   - Choose between SCP and RSYNC command types
    - Set transfer direction (local→remote or remote→local)
+   - Preview the generated command
-   - Copy the generated command to clipboard
+   - Copy the command to your clipboard
-   - Execute the command in your terminal
+   - Paste and execute the command in your terminal

 ## Keyboard Shortcuts